ilebras/ilebras.github.io/index.md

     feature:seaice_wider.jpg
 ---

-**I am a physical oceanographer studying the large-scale circulation of the ocean and how it relates to the climate system.**
+**I am a sea-going physical oceanographer studying the large-scale circulation of the ocean.**

 ---

 Currently, I am a postdoctoral scholar at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/) working with [Fiamma Straneo](https://twitter.com/fstraneo).
-I am researching the currents around Greenland to better understand how ice and freshwater impact the circulation in the high-latitude ocean.
+I am researching the currents around Greenland to better understand how ice and freshwater impact the circulation of the high-latitude ocean.

 ---